stdombek/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **Organizations: Interface usernames and passwords: view, edit, create, delete.** This permission allows the user to create, edit, and delete the usernames and passwords that appear in the Interface section.
 Note: This permission must always be assigned in conjunction with either the Organizations: View, edit, create or Organizations: View, edit, delete permissions.
 *   **Organizations: Manage acquisition units.** This permission allows the user to change the assignment of acquisition units for the organization when editing a record.
 *   **Organizations: View.** This permission allows the user to search and view organization records and settings.
 The user can also access Contacts and Interfaces but cannot access Interface usernames and passwords.
 *   **Organizations: View and edit banking information.** This permission allows the user to view and edit the information contained in the Banking information accordion of an Organization record with a vendor designation.
-Note: Banking information must also be enabled in [Settings > Organizations > Banking information] (../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
+Note: Banking information must also be enabled in [Settings > Organizations > Banking information](../../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
 *   **Organizations: View banking information.** This permission allows the user to view the information contained in the Banking information accordion of an Organization record with a vendor designation.
-Note: Banking information must also be enabled in [Settings > Organizations > Banking information] (../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
+Note: Banking information must also be enabled in [Settings > Organizations > Banking information](../../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
 *   **Organizations: View, edit.** This permission allows the user to edit and view organizations.
 The user can also access Contacts, but they cannot access Interface usernames and passwords.
 *   **Organizations: View, edit and create banking information.** This permission allows the user to view and edit information contained in the Banking information accordion of an Organization record with a vendor designation, as well as create new entries.
-Note: Banking information must also be enabled in [Settings > Organizations > Banking information] (../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
+Note: Banking information must also be enabled in [Settings > Organizations > Banking information](../../settings/settings_organizations/settings_organizations/#settings--organizations--banking-information).
 *   **Organizations: View, edit, create.** This permission allows the user to create, edit, and view organizations.
 The user can also access Contacts, but they cannot access Interface usernames and passwords.
 *   **Organizations: View, edit, create and delete banking information.** This permission allows the user to view, edit, and delete information contained in the Banking information accordion of an Organization record with a vendor designation, as well as create new entries.
 Note: Banking information must also be enabled in Settings > Organizations > Banking information.
 *   **Organizations: View, edit, delete.** This permission allows the user to view, edit, and delete organizations.
 The user can also access Contacts, but they cannot access Interface usernames and passwords.